 Russia’s TsAGI Central Aerohydrodynamic Institute in Moscow has completed residual-strength tests on a prototype composite wingbox for United Aircraft’s (UAC) MS-21 short/medium-airliner.
 The test to failure measured strength remaining in the wing box after completing 18 months and 120,000 cycles of endurance testing, equivalent to two design lives.
 The results confirmed that damage after cyclic testing was consistent with design standards, says AeroComposite’s chief designer Sergei ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "TsAGI Tests MS-21 Composite Wing To Failure".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "TsAGI Tests MS-21 Composite Wing To Failure".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.